 Many institutions measure their performance against an index that approximates the local market.
 So they usually pay more attention to companies that are included in major indices.

 We can see that PennyMac Mortgage Investment Trust does have institutional investors; and they hold 67% of the stock.
 This suggests some credibility amongst professional investors.
 But we can't rely on that fact alone, since institutions make bad investments sometimes, just like everyone does.
 When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
 You can see PennyMac Mortgage Investment Trust's historic earnings and revenue, below, but keep in mind there's always more to the story.

 Investors should note that institutions actually own more than half the company, so they can collectively wield significant power.
 PennyMac Mortgage Investment Trust is not owned by hedge funds.
 There are plenty of analysts covering the stock, so it might be worth seeing what they are forecasting, too.

 The definition of an insider can differ slightly between different countries, but members of the board of directors always count.
 Company management run the business, but the CEO will answer to the board, even if he or she is a member of it.

-We can see that insiders own shares in PennyMac Mortgage Investment Trust.
-This is a big company, so it is good to see this level of alignment.
-Insiders own US$34m worth of shares (at current prices).
-If you would like to explore the question of insider alignment, you can click here to see if insiders have been buying or selling.
+I can report that insiders do own shares in PennyMac Mortgage Investment Trust.
+It is a pretty big company, so it is generally a positive to see some potentially meaningful alignment.
+In this case, they own around US$39m worth of shares (at current prices).
+Most would say this shows alignment of interests between shareholders and the board.
+Still, it might be worth checking if those insiders have been selling.